 8. Join the Pet Parade

 This is one of Bend’s oldest (and weirdest) traditions.
 Dress up your dog, turtle, goat, horse, or other family pet that can handle large crowds and join the 4th of July Pet Parade in downtown Bend.
 The streets are lined with people watching the furry, feathered and scaled pets of Bend dressed up to celebrate.
-After, head to Drake Park for an old-fashioned festival with local food vendors, drinks, games and live music.
-There’s also an arts and crafts fair, where you can find locally made goods.

-9. Hike a new trail
+9. Hike a New Trail

 Get out of your hiking rut (and find some trail solitude) with these trails that you won’t find on any “Top 10” list.
 The Canyon Creek Meadows hike in the wilderness area below Three Fingered Jack is an easy 4.5-mile loop for families with kids, and is known for its colorful array of wildflowers.
 In the Three Sisters Wilderness Area, Tam McArthur Rim is only five miles round-trip, but has plenty of elevation to make it a climb.
 At the rocky peak, you’ll find expansive views.
 A portion of the hike is bare of trees, so bring lots of water.
 Back at the bottom, a small shack sells ice cream.
 Enjoy a refreshing treat while you soak your feet in Three Creek Lake.

-10. Float the river
+10. Float the River

 Floating the Deschutes River is almost a rite of passage in Bend.
 On hot days, you’ll see crowds of people on the water.
 If you don’t have your own floatie, you can rent one at Riverbend Park, where you begin the float.
 Skirt the dam in the newly revamped safe passage adjacent to the Whitewater Park before the final stretch down a calm bend in the river brings you to Drake Park.
 There’s a shuttle you can ride back to Riverbend Park for a small fee.
 There are also a few rules about life jackets, alcohol and what you can float on, so look for signs at Riverbend Park to be in the know.

 On farmers’ market days, you’ll find the whole community browsing the stands for fresh picks, from chefs scouring for the best ingredients to add to the menu to families picking out produce for that night’s dinner.
-If you miss the market but still want to find local produce, check out Locavore, open year round, or Paradise Produce, a farm stand open every day in the summer on Bend’s Westside.
+If you miss the market but still want to find local produce, check out Locavore, open year-round, or Paradise Produce, a farm stand open every day in the summer on Bend’s Westside.

-12. Try backpacking
+12. Try Backpacking

 There’s no better way to really get off the grid than backpacking.
 While trekking miles with pounds of gear on your back can seem daunting, there are lots of trails around Central Oregon to get you started.
 Off Cascade Lakes Highway, Doris Lake, about six miles from the Six Lakes Trailhead, is a good adventure for beginners since there isn’t much elevation gain.
 The Teddy Lakes Trail, about four miles from the Winopee Lake Trailhead, is a lesser-known trek in the Three Sisters Wilderness.
 You can continue along the loop for a longer hike before (or after) setting up camp.